 Aishihik Relicensing Project

-- The Champagne and Aishihik First Nations (CAFN) government and Yukon Energy are taking a new, more collaborative approach with regard to this water license renewal.
-We are working in partnership on proposed terms and conditions for a new license and have signed a protocol agreement for the co-management of the license renewal process.
+- The Champagne and Aishihik First Nations (CAFN) government and Yukon Energy took a new, more collaborative approach with regard to this water license renewal.
+We worked in partnership on proposed terms and conditions for a new license and have signed a protocol agreement for the co-management of the license renewal process.

-- Together we have established a steering committee (one member each from CAFN and Yukon Energy) to oversee the work and provide high level guidance, and an advisory committee (of CAFN, Yukon Energy, various government departments and agencies, as well as non-governmental organizations) that makes recommendations on technical issues such as the process for collecting baseline information, lake operational alternatives, effects assessment, etc.
+- Together established a steering committee (one member each from CAFN and Yukon Energy) to oversee the work and provide high level guidance, and an advisory committee (of CAFN, Yukon Energy, various government departments and agencies, as well as non-governmental organizations) that makes recommendations on technical issues such as the process for collecting baseline information, lake operational alternatives, effects assessment, etc.

 - CAFN citizens provide input to this group through a Champagne Aishihik Community Advisory Committee.

 Mayo to McQuesten Transmission Line Replacement Project

 - On November 23, 2019, Yukon Energy and the First Nation of Na-Cho Nyäk Dun signed a benefits agreement that:

 - Provides a cash legacy benefit to the First Nation;